-The music of Armağan Durdağ embraces a Postmodern approach which powerfully integrates Western Neo-Romanticism –including but not limited to Post-minimalistic blend of rock, jazz, and popular music– with the melodic and rhythmic colors of traditional Turkish maqam and folk music.
+Armağan Durdağ is a composer of contemporary classical.
+His music embraces a Postmodern approach which powerfully integrates Western Neo-Romanticism –including but not limited to Post-minimalistic blend of rock, jazz, and popular music– with the melodic and rhythmic colors of traditional Turkish maqam and folk music.
 Proud of being born in the 2700-year-old cosmopolitan city of Istanbul as a literal bridge between the Middle-East and Europe, and therefore creating an original synthesis of both Western and Eastern, as well as both modern and ancient musical traditions and spiritualism, Durdağ’s compositions also reflect neo-tonal and modal elements.
 While employing unique combinations of Western and traditional Turkish music instruments, his music sometimes makes use of intensive polyrhythmic sound masses as well as contrasting silences resulting in a nonlinear and nondirectional quality designed to create a meditative state of mind.

 Among his compositions, “Roxana” Cello Concerto was performed for four times by renowned Turkish cellist Rahşan Apay and major orchestras in Turkey, and broadcasted nationwide on television.
 Katibim, for soprano and piano, was premiered at the 7th Festival of European Songs in Warsaw, Poland with soprano Ece İdil and pianist Metin Ülkü.
 It is also released in Ece İdil’s 2017 studio album “From the Balkans”.
 Mother, for string orchestra, commissioned by the Orchestra Ankara was premiered at the 32nd International Ankara Music Festival.
 Bridges of Light, a double-concerto for two alto saxophones and percussion orchestra, commissioned by Jewish-American saxophonist Allen Rippe, was premiered in 2011, in Memphis, TN under the composer’s own direction, and was dedicated to all the people who were losing their beloved ones in the Palestinian-Israeli conflict.
-Bridges of Light was also performed at the North American Saxophone Alliance (NASA) National Conference in Urbana, Illinois, USA in 2014.
 The Refuge, for alto & soprano saxophone, cello and piano, also commissioned by Allen Rippe, was premiered in 2017 in Tucson, AZ.
 It was inspired by Syrian refugees and was dedicated to whoever in the history of the world was forced to leave their beloved country because of a devastating war.
 Istanbul, for two Turkish traditional instruments (kemençe and kanun) and a mixed ensemble, was commissioned by internationally acclaimed Hezarfen Ensemble, for its five-year European Research Council project, “Beyond East and West: Developing and Documenting an Evolving Transcultural Practice” and was premiered by the ensemble at Guitar+Microtonal Festival in 2017, in Fulda, Germany.

-Armağan Durdağ was born in 1981 in Istanbul, Turkey.
-After studying piano privately with Mert Bilginer and the fundamentals of music theory with Nail Yavuzoğlu, he pursued his bachelor’s degree in Music Technologies at the Turkish Music State Conservatory in Istanbul Technical University.
+Armağan Durdağ was born in 1981 in Istanbul, Türkiye.
+He pursued his bachelor’s degree in Music Technologies at the Turkish Music State Conservatory in Istanbul Technical University.
 Later he moved to Washington, DC, where he studied piano and composition with Jeffery Watson, and orchestral conducting with A. Scott Wood at the Washington Conservatory of Music.
 He wrote the string orchestrations for Faces & Places, a 2009 jazz album by renowned Turkish composer and pianist Fahir Atakoğlu, which was a candidate for a Grammy nomination.
-Pursuing his master’s degree in Music Composition at the University of Memphis, he studied composition with Rome Prize winner composer Kamran İnce, and orchestral conducting with Kraig Alan Williams.
-Durdağ is currently completing his doctoral degree in Music Composition with a minor in Orchestral Conducting at the University of Arizona, where he studies with prominent American composer Daniel Asia and conducting with Thomas Cockrell.
-He is also teaching music composition at this institution as a Teaching Assistant.
-Master classes he attended are given by such prominent American composers as Joseph Schwantner (Pulitzer), Fred Lerdahl (Pulitzer), Marc Mellits, Sophia Serghi, Christopher Trapani (Rome), Chris Brubeck, David Maslanka, Joan Tower (Grammy), and Bernard Rands (Pulitzer).
+Pursuing his Master of Music degree in Music Composition at the University of Memphis, he studied composition with Rome Prize winning composer Kamran İnce, and orchestral conducting with Kraig Alan Williams.
+Later, Durdağ completed his Doctor of Musical Arts degree in Music Composition with a minor in Orchestral Conducting at the University of Arizona, where he studied composition with prominent American composer Daniel Asia and conducting with Thomas Cockrell.
+He also taught music composition at this institution as a Teaching Assistant.